 Bhattacharjee, D.; Tiwari, L.; Singh, H. J.; Mishra, B. K.; Deka, R. C. Theoretical investigation on mechanism, kinetics and thermochemistry of gas-phase reactions of ethyl trifluoroacetate with OH radicals.
 J. Fluorine Chem.
 2015, 178, 79-85.

 Huang, Z.; Jiang, H.; Li, L.; Wang, H.; Qiu, T. Density, viscosity, and saturated vapor pressure of ethyl trifluoroacetate.
 J. Chem.
 Thermodyn.
 2015, 86, 75-79.

 Highly flammable liquid and vapour.
-Causes severe skin burns and eye damage.
-Causes serious eye damage.
+Causes serious eye irritation.

 Keep away from heat/sparks/open flames/hot surfaces. - No smoking.
 Keep container tightly closed.
 Ground/bond container and receiving equipment.
 Use explosion-proof electrical/ventilating/lighting/ equipment.
 Use only non-sparking tools.
 Take precautionary measures against static discharge.
 Wash face, hands and any exposed skin thoroughly after handling Wear protective gloves/protective clothing/eye protection/face protection.
 IF ON SKIN (or hair): Remove/Take off immediately all contaminated clothing.
 Rinse skin with water/shower.
 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
 If eye irritation persists: Get medical advice/attention.
 In case of fire: Use CO2, dry chemical, or foam Dispose of contents/ container to an approved waste disposal plant